History of Skat: Beginnings

+The early history of the game of Skat has been well researched, although some theories about its origins cannot be proven or have since been discredited.
+In particular, the once popular anecdote that Friedrich Ferdinand Hempel, a well known Altenburg lawyer, simply invented Skat himself one evening having become bored with a game of Solo has since been discredited by Oskar Stein (1887), although subsequent research has shown that Hempel (along with his namesake J.F.L.
+Hempel) had a hand in its development.

-The early history of the game of Skat has not been fully researched.
-Many anecdotes about its origins cannot be proven and should be considered as legends.
-What is certain is that the game was developed between 1810 and 1817 in the Thuringian town of Altenburg from older card games.
-It was based on Dreiwendsch, which is a variant of the Wendish Schafkopf.
-The concept of bidding was adopted from L'Hombre and its simplified version, German Solo; the idea of setting aside two cards (the skat) was taken from Tarock.
-Doppelkopf, however, is not one of Skat's precursors but, like it, is a 20th century development of Schafkopf.
+What is certain is that the game was developed between 1810 and 1813 in the Thuringian town of Altenburg from older card games.
+The concept of bidding appears to be derived from L'Hombre through its simpler German version, Solo; the idea of setting aside two cards (the skat) was taken from the Tarot game of Grosstarock.
+Doppelkopf, however, is not one of Skat's precursors but a 19th century development of the double-pack games in German Schafkopf.

-The first Skat players and "inventors" of the game were Altenburg dignitaries and members of a local Tarock club: grammar school teacher (Gymnasialprofessor), Johann Friedrich Ludwig Hempel (1773-1849), medical health officer (Medizinalrat), Dr. Hans Carl Leopold Schuderoff, court advocate and notary, Friedrich Ferdinand Hempel (1778-1836), Councillor Carl Christian Adam Neefe (1774-1821) and Chancellor Hans Carl Leopold von der Gabelentz (1778–1831).
+The first Skat players and 'inventors' of the game were Altenburg dignitaries and members of a local Tarock club: grammar school teacher (Gymnasialprofessor) Johann Friedrich Ludwig Hempel (1773-1849), medical health officer (Medizinalrat) Dr. Hans Carl Leopold Schuderoff, court advocate and notary Friedrich Ferdinand Hempel (1778-1836), Councillor Carl Christian Adam Neefe (1774-1821) and Chancellor Hans Carl Leopold von der Gabelentz (1778–1831).
 Another participant in the rounds was well-known publisher, Friedrich Arnold Brockhaus.
 The game was first known as Ore Mountain Schafkopf (Erzgebirgischer Schafkopf).

 Von der Gabelentz's scores in these games have survived and can be seen in the Thuringian State Archive in Altenburg.
 In a notebook he listed his gaming losses and winnings in detail from 1798 to 1829, so that, even today, his gaming results are clear.
 On 4 September 1813 the term Scat appeared for the first time in this account.
 A further verifiable written record of the new game can be found in an article about Osterland games in edition no. 30 of the weekly Osterländische Blätter published in Altenburg on 25 July 1818 under the heading "Das Skadspiel".
 In the years that followed the game spread more and more, especially among the students of Thuringian and Saxon universities and was soon popular in large parts of German-speaking Europe.